Getting to grips with technology-speak…

 AI when applied to large databases or disparate, unstructured, pieces of data is helping businesses to understand their own and their clients’ businesses better.
 We’re seeing this applied to industries as diverse as healthcare, finance, utilities and e-commerce.

 AI is already being used to answer legal questions online.
 Any firm that has – or is thinking about – a digital marketing strategy will need to know about this.
-Richard Hinton last week wrote about the new price transparency rules impacting most legal firms from December.
+Richard Hinton wrote a useful article about the new price transparency rules that impacted most legal firms from December 2019 onwards.
 The application of AI may help firms present potentially complex fee scales in a more meaningful and relevant way.
+Not only to satisfy the regulations, but crucially to add value as a friendly and efficient self-service layer for potential Clients.

 Legal Workflow has useful examples of what’s happening with AI in law firms today.
 If you would like to learn more about this subject we have some useful blog posts here or register below to receive our technology bulletin, Legal Workflow Decoded.